CabraLoca69/dotfiles-hyprchy/README.md

 ### Option A — one-shot (recommended for a fresh install)

-`install` chains everything below (paru → dotfiles → drivers → system bootstrap) in the right order, and is safe to re-run if something fails partway through — every step checks what's already done before touching anything.
+`install-all` chains everything below (paru → dotfiles → drivers → system bootstrap) in the right order, and is safe to re-run if something fails partway through — every step checks what's already done before touching anything.